OakesEC/code_refactor/README.md

 ## Description

 ###### I was tasked with refactoring (updating) the existing codebase of Horiseon's webpage to meet accessibilty standards, so that their site would be optimized by search engines.
-This includes the use of more descriptive (semantic) elements, ensuring the HTML structure follows a logical pattern and headings are in sequential order, there are alternative attributes (descriptions) for images,  and a concise, descriptive title.
+This includes the use of more descriptive (semantic) elements, ensuring the HTML structure follows a logical pattern and that the headings are in sequential order, there are alternative attributes (descriptions) for images,  and a concise, descriptive title.

 ###### It's also good practice that I follow the Scout Rule (leave the code cleaner than I found it).